shinderohitt/shinderohitt.github.io/about.md

 profile: true
 ---

-Hi!
-My name is Rohitt Shinde.
-I am a software developer based out of Bangalore, India.
-The ramblings here, are dominated by computer-stuff because that is what I am **really** interested in.
-And some of my drawings because, I am a wannabe-artist.
+I am Rohitt Shinde - a software developer based in Bangalore, India.
+I love learning new things, writing (code), reading, and (sometimes) drawing.

+When not working, I read, work-out or watch a movie or catch a TV show.

+The intention behind this blog is to keep notes of -- the things that I learn, the experiences I have, and the peculiar thoughts that sometime show up in my unrestrained brain.

 {% include footer.html %}